jasongitmail/super-sitemap/docs/readme-details/process-paths.md

 ```

 Prefer `excludeRoutePatterns` when you can exclude by route key instead of final
 path.
-Route-based exclusions run before path generation and are easier to reason
+Route-based exclusions run before path generation, which makes them more
-about when they match your intent.
+performant and preferable when route-level exclusion is sufficiently precise.

 ## Transform Paths

 This example adds trailing slashes to generated paths and locale alternates.
 Trailing slashes are not recommended, but this shows how to keep alternates in
 sync when transforming paths.

+Example:

 ```ts
 return await sitemap.response({